kwhitley/itty.dev/itty-router/guides/bun.md

 #### Runtimes
 # Bun

-For standalone, stateful servers, we highly recommend Bun as an alternative to Node.
-Given that Bun is a web-standards router, it works automatically with itty.
+For standalone, stateful servers, we highly recommend [Bun](https://bun.sh) as an alternative to Node.
+Given that [Bun](https://bun.sh)'s server uses Web Standards, it works automatically with itty.

 Leverage the pass-through nature of itty-router options to control the port (or anything else).

 ```js
 import { AutoRouter } from 'itty-router'